bobthechemist/feathercm/docs/source/introduction/papercraft.rst

 Here, we refer to the instrument as a *spectroscope* whereas the original authors use the term *spectrometer*.
 Research the difference between the terms and be prepared to argue which term is more suitable for the instrument you have fabricated.

 Create a block diagram of the spectroscope.
 Identify each of the five components, noting that some aspects of a scientific instrument may be missing or be represented by the same aspect of the instrument.

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=papercraft.rst&labels=documentation>`_ and share your thoughts there.